Home » Garden » Hydrangea Care Basics for the Beginner

 Close up of limelight hydrangea flower as blooms fade -9 ways to start preparing the garden for winter limelight hydrangea

 Always test your soil before planting so you know what’s in it and how to improve it.
-You can buy a test kit like THIS but I advise going through your local cooperative extension.
+You can buy a soil test kit but I advise going through your local cooperative extension because they can really help you drill down on ways to improve your soil for the best hydrangea care.

-It’s important to understand your soil drainage because hydrangeas do not like wet feet.
+How well your soil drains can greatly affect how your hydrangeas perform.
+They do not love waterlogged soil.
 You’ll know it’s getting too much water when the leaves have brown edges or drop.

 Alternatively, if hydrangeas receive too little water, they will let you know through droopy leaves that revive shortly after watering.